Publish Date Stuck in the Past: Articles Look Stale After Real Refreshes

 }

-Step 5: Backfill the existing stale labels
+Step 6: Backfill the existing stale labels — selectively

-1. List articles where git mtime is 6+ months newer than frontmatter publishedAt
+1. List articles whose last substantive git commit is 6+ months

 2. For each, judge: did it actually get a substantive refresh?

-4. If no, leave it alone
+4. If no, leave it alone.

 Prevention